gene1wood/birch-girder/README.md

   ticketing systems or automated (non-human)
 * `recipient_list` : A list of email addresses at which you want to receive inbound emails that will trigger the creation of GitHub issues.
+  * `owner` : The GitHub username of the GitHub repo owner handling issues from this recipient
+  * `repo` : The GitHub repo name handling issues from this recipient
   * `label` : For each recipient, the [GitHub label](https://help.github.com/articles/about-labels/)
     to apply to issues generated for that recipient
   * `name` : The name to put in the `From` field of emails sent back to users